avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 ##### Have Clear Objectives:

 Further, one should be clear on what you want to know and the reason for wanting to change or make this decision.
-You wouldn't begin writing a research paper without knowing the topic or question you want to know the answer too right?
+You wouldn't begin writing a research paper without knowing the topic or question you want to know the answer to right?

 ##### Follow the Iron Prescription: